What Is Synesthesia And How To Cope With It

 Learn Techniques To Deal With Sensory Overload

-If you do feel overwhelmed by your synesthetic experiences, you need to find a way to deal with the sensory overload when it happens.
-Many synesthetes practice meditation or deep breathing exercises when they need to limit outside stimulation.
-Talking to someone who has experience with synesthesia can be helpful, as well, because they may have learned about techniques for getting away from too much outside input.
+If you do feel overwhelmed by your synesthetic experiences, you can find a way to deal with the sensory overload when it happens.
+Many synesthetes practice meditation or deep breathing exercises when they want to limit outside stimulation.
+Talking to someone who has experience with synesthesia can be helpful as well, because they may have learned about techniques for moving away from too much outside input.

 Connect With Other Synesthetes

-No one can understand someone with synesthesia disorder in the same way as another person who has it.
-Connecting with other synesthetes can help you in many ways.
-You can learn to value yourself as you come to value others with the same condition.
-You can learn how they manage problems like sensory overload or being misunderstood.
+Connecting with other synesthetes can help learn to value yourself as you come to value others with the same condition.
+You can learn how they manage problems like sensory overload or feeling misunderstood.

-It's easier to keep up with the latest research on synesthesia when you're a part of the larger community of people with synesthesia.
+It may also be easier to keep up with the latest research on synesthesia when you're a part of the larger community of people who live with it.
 Who knows?
-You may even find self-actualization by helping others who are suffering because of their synesthesia.
+You may even find self-actualization by helping others better understand and express their synesthesia.

 Do I Need Therapy For Synesthesia?

-However, if you are having problems due to your synesthesia or others' attitudes towards it, you might benefit from talking to a therapist.
-A counselor can help you find the good in yourself.
-They can teach you relaxation techniques and help you build your self-esteem.
-They can offer emotional support until you connect with others in the synesthetic community.
+If you are having problems due to your synesthesia or others' attitudes towards it, you might benefit from talking to a therapist.
+A therapist can help you work through your feelings and experiences and develop healthy coping mechanisms that will empower you to navigate life in a happier and healthier way.
+Your therapist can also teach you relaxation techniques and help you build self-esteem.
+They can offer emotional support and help you connect with others in the synesthetic community.

-You can talk to a licensed counselor at BetterHelp.com if you need assistance with this or other mental health conditions.
-You'll be matched with a therapist who is best suited to help you with your issues in a way that works for you.
-Online therapy is easy, affordable, and private.
-You can take your synesthesia as a curse or a gift.
+BetterHelp can empower you to connect with a licensed mental health counsellor if you need assistance with this or other mental health questions.
+You'll be matched with a therapist who can help you in a way that works for you.
 With the right help, you can learn to see, appreciate, and take full advantage of the unique perspective you have that others can only imagine!